 As shareholders of National Express Group PLC, the International Brotherhood of Teamsters General Fund, along with three major United Kingdom-based pension funds, are calling for a vote FOR Resolution 22 at the Annual General Meeting on May 14 in Birmingham, England.

 (CHARLESTON, S.C.) – Teamsters applaud the Charleston County School Board members for their unanimous (9-0) vote Monday night to conduct an investigation into unsafe practices by Durham School Services, the school bus transportation contractor for Charleston County schools.

 Hear from Teamster school bus workers across the country!
 Read the latest issue of the Drive Up Standards newsletter, by and for Teamsters, here.

-(BALTIMORE) – Baltimore school bus drivers and attendants have reached a $1.25 million wage settlement with their employer, Durham School Services, the transportation contractor for Baltimore City Public Schools.
-The settlement covers damages for 366 class members over unpaid wages dating back to 2010.
+(BALTIMORE) – Today, a district court judge approved a $1.25 million settlement that Baltimore City school bus drivers and attendants reached with their employer, Durham School Services.
+The settlement covers damages for 372 class members over unpaid wages dating back to 2010.

 Charleston's ABC station reports on school bus safety concerns.
 Teamster drivers spoke out at Monday night's Charleston County School Board meeting with those concerns.

 Durham School Services school bus drivers speak with NBC-TV in Savannah, Ga., about their safety concerns.
 The school bus drivers, members of Teamsters Local 509, join workers in Charleston, S.C. in speaking out.